-Christians frequently cite this account to show how Jesus honors marriage and in addition, also gives lavish gifts when they are least expected.
-Knowing the size of the jars, we also know the bounteousness of Jesus' gift.
-It is likely that not all this wine would be drunk at a wedding celebration.
-Jesus gave the newly-married couple a generous wedding gift - enough wine to last the couple until the next wine harvest.
+Christians frequently use this history to show how Jesus honors marriage and in addition, also gives lavish gifts when they are least expected.
+Knowing the size of the jars, we also know the bounteousness of

+Jesus' gift.
+It is not likely that all this wine would be drunk at a wedding celebration.
+Jesus gave the newly-married couple a generous wedding gift, likely enough wine to last the couple until the next wine harvest.

-But John has told us of this miracle to show how Jesus began using signs to reveal his glory.
+But John has told us of this miracle to show how Jesus began using "miraculous signs" to reveal his glory.
 The miracle had a purpose for which the wedding was only a setting.
 It was a sign.
 A sign points to something.
 This sign provided a physical way to point to a spiritual truth, namely, the glory of the one and only Son of God.
-This act of turning water to wine proved Jesus' divine authority and majesty.
+This act of turning water to wine proved Jesus had divine authority and majesty.

 Jesus' first sign took place in the obscure village of Cana in Galilee.
 We might have expected him to begin in Jerusalem.
 At the time, this sign was meant primarily for his disciples.
-Apparently only they, the servants, and Jesus' mother knew Jesus did it.
+Apparently only they, the servants, and Jesus' mother knew Jesus did this miracle.
 We might have expected a huge crowd of witnesses led by important dignitaries of the day.
 Instead, without fanfare, Jesus did what God had set before him to do.

 It worked.
 "He thus revealed his glory, and his disciples put their faith in him."
 They had new evidence that Jesus was the promised Messiah.
-They saw the glory of God, as John wrote about it earlier in his gospel, through his miracle.
-"The Word became flesh and made his dwelling among us.
+Through his miracle they saw the glory of God, as John reports earlier in his gospel, "The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the One and Only, who came from the Father, full of grace and truth."
-John 1:14.
-They believed more firmly in Jesus than they had before.
+(John 1:14) They now believed more firmly in Jesus than they had before.